Bahrain-SEB-15/react-hoot-front-end/build-a-landing-page/README.md

 ## Overview

 In this lesson, we'll build a landing page for our application.
 A landing page is a great way to introduce users to your application.
-Landing pages typically feature a headline, and hero image, a list of features or selling points, and a prominent call to action ('Sign Up', 'Learn More', etc).
+Landing pages typically feature a headline and hero image, a list of features or selling points, and a prominent call to action ('Sign Up', 'Learn More', and so on).

 Our landing page will be fairly simple, featuring a large hero image with 'About Us' and 'Testimonials' sections.
-This should act as a helpful jumping off point for developing landing pages in your own applications.
+This should be a helpful jumping-off point for developing landing pages in your own applications.

 ## Build and style the component

-An `src/components/Landing/Landing.jsx` has been included in our auth template, so we won't need to recreate the component.
-Instead we'll update this file with new JSX and copy.
+The auth template includes a `Landing` component, so we won't need to create any files.
+Instead, we'll update this file with new JSX and copy.
 But first, let's add a corresponding CSS Module.

 Run the following command in your terminal: